BlakeJC94/pandas-intervals/README.md

 df_a_contains_df_b = df_a.ivl.contains(df_b)
 ```

-We can also plot intervals using a plotly backend (if available):
+We can also plot intervals using a Plotly backend (if available):
 ```python
 df_a.ivl.plot()
 ```